glasnt/talks/2015_08_SydPHP/slides.md

 You don't want people coming across your stuff when there's something better

+Google Code problems - Read Only

+What if GitHub goes away?

 ---

 # On the transfer of ownership <!-- .slide: class="center" -->